Braised leeks with Parmesan, cooked in a white wine reduction, make a beautiful and easy side dish that is ready in 20 minutes!Jump to Recipe

 Leeks taste great served alongside any chicken or fish dish.
 They also pair well with many types of cheese, so beyond Parmesan, you could top with Gruyere or crumbled goat cheese.

-Looking for a few other easy side dishes?
+Looking for other easy side dishes?

 - Grilled Artichokes with Lemon Dill Aioli